Dunstable Town F.C.: Reserve team

 The club's reserve team joined Division One of the South Midlands League in 1951.
 They finished as runners-up in their first season, earning promotion to the Premier Division.
 They left the league in 1954, switching to the Hellenic League.
 They were Premier Division runners-up in 1957–58, after which they switched to the United Counties League.
 They went on to win back-to-back United Counties League titles in 1958–59 and 1959–60, but were demoted to Division Two in 1961 when the club's first team joined the league.
 In 1964 they returned to the Hellenic League, and were placed in Division One, but took over from the first team in the Metropolitan League for the 1965–66 season.
 They rejoined Division One of the United Counties League in 1967, but left at the end of the 1968–69 season.

 Ground

 From 1950 the club played at Kingsway, until moving to Brewers Hill.
 The ground was later renamed Creasey Park after Wally Creasey, one of the first directors of the club.
-It currently has a capacity of 3,500, of which 350 is seated and 1,000 covered.